10 tips for visiting Kravice Waterfalls, Bosnia’s paradise

 3. When to visit the waterfalls

-I visited in October, which was perfect.
-The weather was still lovely (27 C degrees) and warm enough to swim.
 There were visitors, but Kravice wasn’t crowded.
 The only small downside was that the water wasn’t at its fullest.
-But it didn’t really matter if you ask me.
+But it didn’t really matter if you asked me.

-I do want to give a piece of advice: Make sure to visit before the afternoon – at least if you’re visiting in autumn.
-The thing is that when you visit in the afternoon, you’ll have the sun in your face, which is a problem when you take photos.
+The thing is that when you visit in the afternoon, you’ll have the sun on your face, which is a problem when you take photos.
 From 11-2 pm would be the perfect time to visit.

 Kravice waterfalls